-Children in the Rising Star’s Room enjoy visiting the library on a weekly basis, choosing books to bring back to Nursery and having a story read to them by the librarian whilst they are there.
+Children in the Rising Star’s Room and Preschool enjoy visiting the library on a weekly basis, choosing books to bring back to Nursery and having a story read to them by the librarian whilst they are there.

 We do regular baking and cooking in all rooms, children are actively involved in preparing vegetables, measuring ingredients, cutting and stirring and the most important part – eating it!

 Communication with Parents

 Green Lane Nursery and Childcare Centre offers an open door policy.
 We want to ensure that all parents/carers feel confident in leaving their child in our provision.
 We encourage regular communication with our team.

 All children will be allocated a special carer who has the special responsibility of working with a small number of children, giving them the reassurance to feel safe and cared for, and building relationships with parents/carers.
 The special carer will help the baby/child become familiar with the setting, and to feel confident and safe within it.
 They will also talk to parents/carers to make sure that the needs of the child are being met appropriately and that records of development and progress are shared with parents/carers and other professionals if necessary.